KonnerLester1015/ByteBox-Nexus/content/_index.md

   >}}
   {{< hextra/feature-card
     title="About Me"
-    subtitle="Learn more about me and how to get into contact." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-lg:hx-min-h-[340px]"
+    subtitle="Learn more about me and how to get in touch." class="hx-aspect-auto md:hx-aspect-[1.1/1] max-lg:hx-min-h-[340px]"
     link="/about"
     image="images/profile.png"